priyanshu9054/Face_Recognition_2/README.md

 # Face_Recognition_2
-Attempting to create face recognizer using face recognition module in python
+main branch: Using haarscascade for face detection on ids master branch: Attempting to create face recognizer using face recognition module in python